|Nutrition Facts (per serving)|

 Gather the ingredients.

 Put all of the ingredients in a blender and process until smooth.
 This may take 2 minutes, which will seem like a long time to blend something, but the smooth texture at the end is totally worth it.

 If you're not using frozen berries and want to add a couple of ice cubes to thicken things up, you can get the best results by adding them one at a time as the blender runs.
 Process each one until it's fully incorporated.
 It takes a bit of extra time, but the true "smoothie" texture that results will be worth the effort.

 Pour into a tall glass and serve immediately.

-Make It Milky.
-For a creamier, less fruity smoothie, use milk, soy milk, almond milk, or rice milk instead of the orange juice.
+- For a creamier, less fruity smoothie, use milk, soy milk, almond milk, or rice milk instead of the orange juice.

-Make It Protein-Packed II.
-Add 2 to 4 ounces of soft tofu.
+- Add a tablespoon or two of almond butter for a thicker smoothie with some extra protein in it, along with a lovely nutty flavor.
+You can also add 2 to 4 ounces of soft tofu.
 It adds body and plenty of protein to the smoothie and hardly affects the flavor at all.

 - If you want to work some more greens into your diet, a handful of spinach will taste undetectable amid all the berry flavor.
 However, it will dull the color of the smoothie quite a bit.

 - If you have leftovers or want to save your smoothie for later, pour it into an airtight covered container, such as a Mason jar, and refrigerate it for up to two days.